elisash/elisash/README.md

 I'm a full-stack developer with a background in physical therapy and a handful years of experience in the hospitality businesss.

-- 🔭 I’m currently working on refactoring my previous projects and learning to write clean code
+- 🔭 Currently working on refactoring my previous projects and learning to write clean code
-- 🌱 I’m currently learning python
+- 🌱 Learning python and flask
-- 🤔 I’m looking for help with networking and learning more about hackathons
+- 🤔 Looking to expand my network in the software community as a whole
 - 📫 How to reach me: elisasituhuang@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love playing soccer